-The WJA audits members every three years, against a wide range of safety, operational, and commercial criteria.
+drain and sewer cleaning contractor members (C2) and hirer members (C3) every three years against criteria informed by WJA codes of practice.
 Members who pass the audit can promote this achievement with a special logo.

 The WJA was established in 1980 to represent members in the UK.
 We also welcome international members and seek to work with like-minded organisations across the world.